home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ### Strings (continued)

 As written in the first chapter, strings are preferably enquoted with double quotes.
-However, the following value types are exempted from this rules, as is makes our examples more readable:
+However, the following value types are exempted from this rule, as is makes our examples more readable:

 - Entity IDs (e.g., `binary_sensor.motion`)